Senior Health and Safety Manager

 When I was working on the Emirates Air Line, my managers were keen to give me more H&S experience, I was given more duties and completed my Institution of Occupational Safety and Health (IOSH), Management of Working at Heights, National Examination Board in Occupational Safety and Health (NEBOSH) Certificate.

-Then in 2017, I was approached by the QHSE director for Mace Macro, who suggested I should apply for the regional H&S manager role in North America, where I am today.
+Then in 2017, I was approached by the QHSE director for Operate, who suggested I should apply for the regional H&S manager role in North America, where I am today.

 - How can an FM company support a client’s health, safety and wellbeing requirements?